synmetrix/synmetrix/docs/telemetry/README.md

 You can turn off telemetry on **the CLI** by setting the env variable ``MLCRAFT_DISABLE_TELEMETRY=true`` on the machine running the CLI.
-You can also set ``"enable_telemetry": false`` in the JSON config file created by the CLI at ``./cli/config.yml`` to persist the setting.
+You can also set ``"enable_telemetry": false`` in the YAML config file created by the CLI at ``./cli/config.yml`` to persist the setting.